Skip to main content

 Flags Bitmap

-The flags byte at position [1] of every NFT commitment is a bitfield:
+The flags byte at position [1] of the mutable NFT commitment is a bitfield:

 BitHexNameEffect